-In FORTRAN 90 there are two ways of associating arguments when a subroutine is called, the FORTRAN 90 way and for compatibility the FORTRAN 77 way (Adams et al., 1992).
-The main difference lies in the way arrays are passed, in the FORTRAN 90 way it is by strict type, kind, rank and extent matching whereas in the FORTRAN 77 way it is done by Array Element Sequence association.
-It is important to know that the FORTRAN 90 way is only used when you have an explicit interface block and the arrays are declared with assumed shape.
+In Fortran 90 there are two ways of associating arguments when a subroutine is called, the Fortran 90 way and for compatibility the Fortran 77 way (?).
+The main difference lies in the way arrays are passed, in the Fortran 90 way it is by strict type, kind, rank and extent matching whereas in the Fortran 77 way it is done by Array Element Sequence association.
+It is important to know that the Fortran 90 way is only used when you have an explicit interface block and the arrays are declared with assumed shape.